-The Board of Directors has provided Code of Business Conduct Manual, which shall be reviewed regularly as determined by the Board of Directors.
+The Board of Directors has provided Code of Business Conduct Manual, which shall be reviewed regularly as determined on a yearly basis by the Board of Directors.
 The review was conducted in accordance with the law or changes within the Company and was disseminated to all employees for thorough study through the Company's website.
-The main points of this manual by which directors, executives, and employees are required to use as their working principles, are as follows:
+The main points of this manual by which directors, executives, and employees are required to use as their working principles in addition published the full Code of Conduct on the Company's website https://tkw03.thespi.com/tkweb/tk/ir/corporate_governance.html